Certified Foodies - A food blog by siblings Mhel and Ken

 I’ve already tried Mexicali and Taco Bell.
 But, I’m going to try them again just so I can write something fresh about them.
 I remember Taco Bell’s Quesadilla and salsa being too bland for my taste, especially when I compare it to that Mexican joint I used to frequent in college.

 A few weeks ago, I was really craving for some Mexican food and I wanted to try to make quesadillas at home.
 So, we scoured the Landmark supermarket in Trinoma to find the ingredients I need.
-Unfortunately, though, not all that I wanted was available but I made sure that the salsa ingredients were complete.
+Unfortunately, though, not all that I wanted were available but I made sure that the salsa ingredients were complete.
 For me, that’s the most important part of the whole quesadilla experience – the slightly bitter-sweet and spicy flavors of the salsa mixed with the bit of saltiness of the chicken and the cheese in the quesadilla.

 Here’s my own recipe of the chicken quesadilla.
 It’s so simple, anyone can make it at home.
 I’m proud to say that I got the right flavors on my salsa that my brother and I forgot all about our limits.
 It was THAT good… well, for us.
 And I know you’re going to enjoy this, too.